Chipped Crown: What To Do, Repair Options & When to See a Dentist

 A chipped crown can be worrying, especially when it affects your smile or causes discomfort.
 While dental crowns are strong, they can still crack, break, or chip due to pressure, accidents, or natural wear.
 The good news is that most chipped crowns can be repaired easily.

-For a deeper overview of all crown types, visit Other Related Article: Teeth Crowns: Types, Procedure, Costs & Best Options Explained.
+This guide explains what to do immediately, how dentists fix a chipped crown, and when you should seek urgent care.
+For information on costs, including the price of composite veneers, teeth crowns, For a deeper overview of all crown types, visit Other Related Article: Teeth Crowns: Types, Procedure, Costs & Best Options Explained.

 What Is a Chipped Crown?